-7. Capital Assets
+Capital Assets

-Capital assets, including land, buildings, improvements, and equipment, are reported in the government-wide financial statements.
-Capital assets are defined by the District as assets with an initial, individual cost of more than \$5,000 and an initial useful life of one year or more.
-Such assets are recorded at historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Capital assets, which include land, building, buildings improvements, vehicles, equipment, and construction in progress are reported in the government-wide financial statements.
+The District defines capital assets as assets with an initial cost of more than \$5,000 and an estimated life in excess of one year or more.
+Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Donated capital assets are recorded at acquisition value at the date of donation.

-The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the life of the asset are not capitalized.
+The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the life of an asset are not capitalized.
+Major outlays for capital assets and improvements are capitalized as projects are constructed.
+Interest incurred during construction is not capitalized.